This Pineapple Fried Rice is the best combination of sweet and savory! Seasoned with curry and fruit this fried rice will not disappoint!

 Since we are not always about the sweets around our house I thought I’d share something savory with you!
 This will make a quick and simple lunch or dinner recipe for you!

 So this Pineapple Fried Rice (Khao Pad Sapparot) is from the new cook Rice.
 Noodles.
 Yum.: Everyone’s Favorite Southeast Asian Dishes by Abigail Raines who is the blogger over at Manila Spoon!

-I highly recommend you trying this rice!
+Our family highly recommend you trying this rice!

 The flavors were so delicious and very unexpected!
 What I mean is that I had no idea these flavors would go so well together and yet they did!

 A few tips about making this pineapple fried rice!